jks7743/quoteScraper/README.md

 # quote_scraper
 This is a web-scraper application for future use in [OKrammus](https://github.com/htmercury/OKrammus).
-This python script scrapes the [League of Legends wikia](http://leagueoflegends.wikia.com/wiki/Wiki) for champion information and builds a list of dictionaries with the following format
+This python script scrapes the [League of Legends wikia](http://leagueoflegends.wikia.com/wiki/Wiki) for champion information and builds a list of dictionaries containing champion: Names, Links, Quotes, and Images.
+The dictionary also includes a prettified version of the name.

-champ_dict:
-	str Name : 'champ_name'
-	str Link : 'champ_Link'
-	str Image : 'image_link'
-	str Quotes : ['"champ quote"',...]
-	str PrettyName : 'champ name'

 This repo includes seperate scraper and upload scripts